pluralsh/documentation/pages/operations/managing-applications/add-users-to-application.md

 ![](</assets/operations/console-add-users.png>)

-For applications not using OIDC, permissions are managed through the individual app's
+For applications not using OIDC, permissions are managed through the individual applications.